RUN-CMD/rails-style-guide/rspec.md

 ### Models

+* The directory structure of the model specs in `spec/unit/models` matches the one in `app/models`.
+For example the specs for the model `app/models/article.rb` are placed in `spec/unit/models/article_spec.rb`.
 * Do not mock the models in their own specs.
 * Use factories to make real objects.
 * It is acceptable to mock other models or child objects.